blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_3d_scenes/node_type_customization.rst

 - Deleting nodes that are not used in the game engine (like specific lights used for modeling).

-To simplify this workflow, Godot offers several suffixes that can be added to the names of the objects in your 3D modeling software.
-When imported, Godot will detect suffixes in object names and will perform actions automatically.
+To simplify this workflow, Blazium offers several suffixes that can be added to the names of the objects in your 3D modeling software.
+When imported, Blazium will detect suffixes in object names and will perform actions automatically.

 .. warning::